fei0316/snapstreak-alarm/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```
+## Legal
+...
+This app is not sponsored or endorsed by, or affiliated with, Snap Inc.
+...